TigerK9/basketball-scraper/README.md

-Later I will update the readme based on what i've done and how to use it - currently i haven't started the project.
-The plan is to make a web scraper for ncaa basketball teams, possibly creating a GUI, and the ability to predict games based on previous stats.
+Currently, my plan is to make an api that uses data scraped by swar's nba api - https://github.com/swar/nba_api - and using that data I'll make some sort of gui display that allows you to interact with the stats.